bootdotdev/blog/content/news/free-coding-courses-audit.md

 - Focus on computer science.
 Too many boot camps and online courses skip CS fundamentals.
 - Hands-on.
 We learn by writing and executing code, videos have their place but the majority of coding education should be interactive.

-All of these were problems for my wife when I told her, _"you don't need to go back to school, you can [learn online](/computer-science/comprehensive-guide-to-learn-computer-science-online/)!"_.
+All of these were problems for my wife when I told her, "you don't need to go back to school, you can [learn online](/computer-science/comprehensive-guide-to-learn-computer-science-online/)!".
 She had problems just knowing where to start with popular course marketplaces and certainly couldn't put together her own curriculum.

 {{< cta1 >}}